maxim2266/smap/README.md

 _Main features:_
 * Simple and minimalist API;
-* Good [performance](bench64.md) with typical compiler settings and without tuning for a particular CPU type;
+* Good [performance](bench64.md) with typical compiler settings and without tuning for a particular CPU model;
 * Support for both 32- and 64-bit platforms;

 ### Installation